adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 We’ve been using BuyIt in “production” across the company for more than 4 months now and here’s the impact:

-*Budget spillover:
+* Budget spillover: *Reduced from 15% to 3% [approx.]*

-*Average time taken to fulfill a purchase request:
+* Average time taken to fulfill a purchase request: *Reduced from 8-10 days to 3-4 days*

-*Average time invested by people in requesting purchases:
+* Average time invested by people in requesting purchases: *Reduced from **3-5 days to less than an hour!***

-*Average time invested by people to approve purchases:
+* Average time invested by people to approve purchases:*Reduced from about 45 minutes to less than 15 minutes*

 I believe this is a great example of how constraints (such as not having access to programmers, in this example) can actually lead to some pretty great solutions eventually.